As an Amazon Associate we earn from qualifying purchases.

 Sous vide gradually increases the food’s temperature to your pre-determined desired temperature.
 Therefore, you should ensure that your water bath has a minimum temperature of approximately 140°F to get the perfect texture.

-If you find yourself wondering why don’t we cook chicken to 165 degrees Fahrenheit like the FDA says to, that is because 165 degrees Fahrenheit is the temperature for flash pasteurization.
+If you find yourself wondering why don’t I cook chicken to 165 degrees Fahrenheit like the FDA says to, that is because 165 degrees Fahrenheit is the temperature for flash pasteurization.

 Flash pasteurization means bacteria instantly die at that temperature.
 But pasteurization can also be achieved at lower temperatures as long as the food is kept there longer.
 For example, a chicken sitting in a sous vide at 140 degrees Fahrenheit will pasteurize to the same levels as one cooked to 165 degrees Fahrenheit, but it will take a couple of hours.